 It is increasingly common for journals to require Data Availability Statements to be reported in submissions.
 Typically, these journal policies require that a URL to the publicly available data is reported in the manuscript or, failing that, the authors state that the data is available upon request.
 Naturally, policies also allow for situations where it is not possible to share the data for stated reasons.
 These policies therefore build on the same principle that many funding organisations have built their data-sharing policies around, namely that data should be "as open as possible, and as closed as necessary" (European Commission, 2023).

-Journal policies requiring and explicating data sharing are to be applauded (e.g., Evans, 2022), as data sharing is essential to independent verification of results, efficient secondary use of data, and knowledge synthesis (Evans, 2022).
+Journal policies requiring and explicating data sharing are to be applauded (e.g., Evans, 2022), as data sharing is essential to independent verification of results, efficient secondary use of data, and knowledge synthesis.
 Journals are also joined by both professional societies (e.g., APA, APS, and ACBS) and the world’s largest research funding agencies (e.g., NIH and EU) in encouraging or requiring data sharing (Nunes, 2021).

 The motivation for this study, and the choice of the specific literature that I examined, came from my own experience of the difficulty of obtaining data upon request.
 Recently, I received peer reviews for a manuscript I wrote that meta-analysed the reliability of the Implicit Relational Assessment Procedure (IRAP; for reliability generalisation meta-analysis see Hussey & Drake, 2020).
 Reviewers raised the concern that the data, which came from two research groups, may not be representative of IRAP data collected in other labs.
 To try to address this point, I contacted other researchers who had published research using the IRAP to ask them to contribute their data to the meta-analysis.
 Often, authors could not be contacted, didn’t reply, or declined, even when their published articles contained explicit statements that they would share data upon request.

-Examination of the literature showed that this anecdotal experience was the norm rather than the exception Over six decades ago, Wolin (1962) observed that only 24% of 37 articles published in APA journals, which had policies requiring data sharing upon request, actually shared data upon request.
+Examination of the literature showed that this anecdotal experience was the norm rather than the exception.
+Over six decades ago, Wolin (1962) observed that only 24% of 37 articles published in APA journals, which had policies requiring data sharing upon request, actually shared data upon request.
 Nearly two decades ago, Wicherts et al. (2006) replicated this effect, observing that only 25.7% of 249 articles published in APA journals shared data upon request.
 More recently, Tedersoo et al. (2021) examined data sharing upon request across many fields.
 Inspection of their openly available dataset revealed that 40.4% of 57 psychology articles shared data upon request.
 A sufficient number of such studies examining the rate of data sharing upon request across many areas of science have been conducted that there is, as of very recently, a systematic review of them.
 Hamilton et al. (2023) concluded that across 13 studies the observed rate of data sharing upon request ranges from 0% to 37% (no meta-analysis was conducted due to methodological differences between studies).
 Finally, rather than treating the rate of data sharing upon request as a static property, Vines et al. (2014) demonstrated that it decays over time: for every one-year increase in article age, the odds of the data set still being reported as extant (either shared upon request or declined to shared but reported to exist) decreased by 17%.